-Pascagoula River: The river @ Merrill is at 18.83 ft. & rising while the lower river @ Graham Ferry is at 14.87 ft. & falling.
-For more up to date water levels check out the USGS site
+Pascagoula River: The river at Merrill is at 2.39 ft. & falling while the lower river at Graham Ferry is at 1.84 ft. & rising.
+More up to date water levels can be found at the USGS site

-The bream are still being caught using crickets in the oxbows & main channel near woody cover.
-Some anglers continue to report decent catches of redear (shellcracker) in the lower river oxbows and main channel south of the forks as well as in the marsh using redworms in 4 to 8 ft. of water.
+The bream are being caught using crickets in the oxbows & main channel near woody cover.
+Some anglers continue to report catches of redear (shellcracker) in the lower river oxbows and main channel south of the forks as well as in the marsh using redworms in 4 to 6 ft. of water.
 Some of the better catches reportedly coming from the edges of the main river channel & along the edges of the larger bayous in the marsh near I-10 using redworms.

 Please note: A minimum length limit is in effect for black bass (this includes largemouth bass & spotted bass) in the Pascagoula River from Merrill to the Highway 90 bridge (this includes all connected oxbow lakes, East [Little] River, West River and all water areas between East River and West River).
 Only bass over 12 inches may be in possession on these waters with a creel limit of 10 black bass per day.

 Back To Fishing Reports